 This means, the hackers are becoming more detailed and specific about their targets which are going to make Ransomware a greater threat.

 Considering the growing threats of Ransomware, many security vendors are likely to invest more resources in 2017 to invent effective defense mechanisms to prevent attackers from using Ransomware to hold companies and individuals as hostages.
+C2 Cyber announced a series of consultancy options that can help a company identify a weakness that could be exploited to inject ransomware into a system.

 As far as an enterprise is concerned, it is therefore highly recommended that they establish a sustainable cyber security system that will address the root of the problem and only then the threat of Ransomware can be neutralized more effectively.